huggingface/blog/bridgetower.md

 --throughput_warmup_steps 3 \
 --logging_steps 10
 ```
 which corresponds to the case `--dataloader_num_workers 0`.
-You can then add `--dataloader_num_workers 1`, `--distribution_strategy fast_ddp` and `--mediapipe_dataloader` to test other configurations.
+You can then add `--dataloader_num_workers N` and `--mediapipe_dataloader` to test other configurations.

 To push your model and Tensorboard logs to the Hugging Face Hub, you will have to log in to your account beforehand with:
 ```bash
 huggingface-cli login
 ```

-For A100, you can use the same `run_bridgetower.py` script with a few small changes:
+For A100 and H100, you can use the same `run_bridgetower.py` script with a few small changes:
 - Replace `GaudiTrainer` and `GaudiTrainingArguments` with `Trainer` and `TrainingArguments` from Transformers
 - Remove references to `GaudiConfig`, `gaudi_config` and `HabanaDataloaderTrainer`
 - Import `set_seed` directly from Transformers: `from transformers import set_seed`

-The results displayed in this benchmark were obtained with a Nvidia A100 80GB GCP instance with 8 GPUS.
+The results displayed in this benchmark were obtained with a Nvidia H100 Lambda instance and a Nvidia A100 80GB GCP instance with 8 GPUS.

-Note that `--distribution_strategy fast_ddp` and `--mediapipe_dataloader` are compatible with Gaudi2 only and will not work with A100.
+Note that `--mediapipe_dataloader` is compatible with Gaudi2 only and will not work with A100/H100.

-*Update (23/08/2023): The process is the same to reproduce the results on H100. fp8 results using [Transformer Engine](https://docs.nvidia.com/deeplearning/transformer-engine/user-guide/index.html) are not available because the code crashes and would require to modify the modeling of BridgeTower in Transformers.*
+Regarding fp8 results on H100 using [Transformer Engine](https://docs.nvidia.com/deeplearning/transformer-engine/user-guide/index.html), they are not available because the code crashes and would require modifying the modeling of BridgeTower in Transformers.
+We will revisit this comparison when fp8 is supported on Gaudi2.

 ## Conclusion

 When dealing with images, we presented two solutions to speed up your training workflows: allocating more resources to the dataloader, and decoding and augmenting images directly on accelerator devices rather than on CPU.
-We showed that it leads to dramatic speedups when training a SOTA vision-language model like BridgeTower: **Habana Gaudi2 with Optimum Habana is almost 3x faster than Nvidia A100 80GB with Transformers!**
+We showed that it leads to dramatic speedups when training a SOTA vision-language model like BridgeTower: **Habana Gaudi2 with Optimum Habana is about x1.4 faster than Nvidia H100 and x2.5 faster than Nvidia A100 80GB with Transformers!**
 And this is super easy to use as you just need to provide a few additional training arguments.

-*Update (23/08/2023): Habana Gaudi2 is also x1.33 faster than H100 on this task!
-We will update this benchmark when fp8 is supported on Gaudi2.*

-To go further, we are looking forward to using HPU graphs for training models even faster and to presenting how to use DeepSpeed ZeRO-3 on Gaudi2 to accelerate the training of your LLMs.
+To go further, we are looking forward to using HPU graphs for training models even faster and presenting how to use DeepSpeed ZeRO-3 on Gaudi2 to accelerate the training of your LLMs.
 Stay tuned!

 If you are interested in accelerating your Machine Learning training and inference workflows using the latest AI hardware accelerators and software libraries, check out our [Expert Acceleration Program](https://huggingface.co/support).
 To learn more about Habana solutions, [read about our partnership and contact them here](https://huggingface.co/hardware/habana).
 To learn more about Hugging Face efforts to make AI hardware accelerators easy to use, check out our [Hardware Partner Program](https://huggingface.co/hardware).